spawnmarvel/quickguides/amqp/Readme.md

 * https://www.rabbitmq.com/uri-spec.html
 * * The client must act as a TLS client, and begin the TLS handshake as soon as the underlying TCP/IP connection has been established.
 All AMQP 0-9-1 protocol data is sent as TLS "application data".
 Other than this, normal AMQP 0-9-1 behaviour is followed.
 * https://www.rabbitmq.com/uri-query-parameters.html
-* * amqps: TLS options can also be specified globally using the amqp_client.ssl_options configuration key in the rabbitmq.config or advanced.config
+* * amqps: TLS options can also be specified globally using the amqp_client.ssl_optionsmstsc configuration key in the rabbitmq.config or advanced.config

 ## SSL
 * https://www.rabbitmq.com/ssl.html#peer-verification